KxSystems/docs/docs/interfaces/pyq/user-guide.md

 ## Calling Python from kdb+

 Kdb+ is designed as a platform for multiple programming languages.
-Out of the box, it comes with q, k, and a variant of ANSI SQL: the [s language](https://github.com/KxSystems/kdb/blob/master/s.k).
 Installing PyQ gives access to the p language, where "p" stands for "Python".
 In addition, PyQ provides a mechanism for exporting Python functions to q where they can be called as native q functions.

 ### The p language